-A mid session report is posted home for all students every session.
+A mid session report is posted home for all students session 2.
 This is not a formal report but provides a check on attendance, completion of work and behaviour during the semester-length session.

 On the completion of each session of study students are issued with a report showing their scores, grades and a teacher comment.
 These are issued to students at the beginning of the next session.
 See the college calendar for dates.

 How well you have done in each Unit will be reported in the following ways:

 |(A) Units||You will be given a letter grade - A, B, C, D or E depending on how well you met the criteria for the course.|